Reporting requirements related to resolution

 More information on resolution planning is available here.

-The collection of information related to resolution planning on 31 December 2020
+Data collection concerning resolution planning for reference date 31 December 2020

-The MREL-related disclosure requirements pursuant to the ITS will take effect in January 2024 at the earliest.
+The MREL-related disclosure requirements under the ITS will enter into force at the earliest in January 2024.

 Institution-specific reporting requirements